cmguy/General-GitSystem/app/failover-server/README.txt

-This server has been setup as a EMM Git2 repository system server.
+This server has been setup as a Git2 repository system server.

 The Default directory /db/mysql is the top of the git repository.
 A link in /opt named git points to the mysql directory so the git repository access is /opt/git.